 Pack a little first aid kit with your medication and other basics like band aids and pain killers.
 It may also be a good idea to bring a spare set of keys just in case you lose your originals — just remember where you keep them!
 Look into roadside assistance services or memberships you can sign up for before you leave, and don’t forget to check in with someone back home to keep them updated on your progress.

-And, of course, if you can get your hands on them, it’s a great idea to keep an extra mask and a bottle of hand sanitizer in the car.
+And, of course, as covid risks and regulations can vary from region to region, it’s a great idea to keep an extra mask and a bottle of hand sanitizer in the car.

 7. Get off the freeway